chocolatey/choco-wiki/HelpersGetPackageParameters.md

 do this is explained at https://chocolatey.org/docs/how-to-parse-package-parameters-argument#step-3---use-core-community-extension.

-The differences between this and the `chocolatey-core.extension` package functionaly is that the extension function can only do one string at a time and it only looks at `$env:ChocolateyPackageParameters` by default.
+The differences between this and the `chocolatey-core.extension` package functionality is that the extension function can only do one string at a time and it only looks at `$env:ChocolateyPackageParameters` by default.
 It also only supports splitting by `:`, with this function you can either split by `:` or `=`.
 For compatibility with the core extension,